EU agrees on new digital rules to rein in Big Tech dominance

 “While we support many of the DMA’s ambitions around consumer choice and interoperability, we remain concerned that some of the rules could reduce innovation and the choice available to Europeans,” the company said.

 Amazon said it is reviewing what the rules mean for its customers.
-Facebook didn’t reply to a request for comment.
+Meta, which also owns Instagram and WhatsApp, didn’t reply to a request for comment.

-Big tech companies wouldn’t be allowed to rank their own products or services higher than those of others in online search results or reuse data collected from different services.
+They wouldn’t be allowed to rank their own products or services higher than those of others in search results.
+That means Amazon, for example, wouldn’t be allowed to list its own brand of goods ahead of rival offerings from independent merchants.

+Essential software or apps such as web browsers can’t be installed by default along with the operating system, in the same way Google’s Chrome comes bundled with Android phones.
+There’s also a measure aimed at loosening Apple’s stranglehold on iPhone apps through its App Store.

-A user’s personal data can’t be combined for targeted ads unless “explicit consent” is given.
+A user’s personal data also couldn’t be combined for targeted ads unless “explicit consent” is given.
+That would prevent Google from collecting information on YouTube viewing, online searches, travel history from Maps and Gmail conversations to build a profile to serve up personalized ads, unless users agree to each one.

 Messaging services and social media platforms must work with each other to avoid the domination of a few companies that have already established big networks of users.
 That opens up the possibility, for example, of Telegram or Signal users being able to exchange messages with WhatsApp users.

 Violations could be punished with whopping fines: up to 10% of a company’s annual income.
-For a repeat offense, a fine of up to 20% of its worldwide turnover may be imposed.
-That could work out to billions of dollars for wealthy Silicon Valley companies.
+Repeat offenders could be fined up to 20% of worldwide revenue, which could amount to billions of dollars for wealthy Silicon Valley companies.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.